avive/karmacoin-docs/versioned_docs/version-0.1.0/design/tokenomics.md

 ---

 ## Supply
-- Supply is capped at 2.5 billion KCoins (2.5 trillion Kcents).
-The coins is minted by the protocol over a 10 years period based on the number of users on the system.
+- Supply is capped at 2.5 billion KCoins (2.5 trillion KCents).
+The coins are minted by the protocol over a 10 years period based on the number of users on the system.

 ## Pre-minting Allocations
 - 20% of supply (0.5 Billion KCoins) is pre-minted on genesis.